xperimex/xperimex.github.io/_posts/2021-07-12-grid-polygons.md

 ## Other Grids?

-Earlier I mentioned we don't need to worry about triangular or hexagonal grids, but what if we did?
+Earlier I mentioned that we did't need to worry about triangular or hexagonal grids, but what if we did?

 <div id="trihex_grid" style="flex: 2; position: relative;"></div>
 <script src="/js/grid-polygons/trihex_grid.js"></script>